nerrma/tutoring/src/tut1.md

 ---

-To make life easy, define a loss function:
+To make life easy, we define our loss function as:

 \begin{align*}
 	L(w_0, w_1) &= \frac{1}{n} \sum_{i=1}^n (y_i - \hat{y_i})^2 & \text{ a.k.a MSE } \\